tylerelyt/test_bed/README.md

 - **RAG Q&A Tab**: Retrieval-Augmented Generation system with Ollama integration
 - **Knowledge Graph Integration**: Semantic search with LLM-based entity recognition
 - **Multi-source Retrieval**: Documents, graphs, and structured data integration

+> Note: RAG/KG rely on a locally running Ollama service and available models.
+If Ollama is not running or the model hasn't been pulled, the page will show a connection error, but other parts of the system remain available.

 #### 🖼️ Image Search Module
 - **Image Search Tab**: CLIP-based image retrieval supporting image-to-image and text-to-image search